 Eq.
 CASTEP 78

-Similarly, the density matrix may be straightforwardly calculated as:
+Similarly, the density matrix can be straightforwardly calculated as:

 Eq.
 CASTEP 79

-It is widely accepted that the absolute magnitude of the atomic charges yielded by population analysis have little physical meaning, since they display a high degree of sensitivity to the atomic basis set with which they were calculated (Davidson and Chakravorty, 1992).
-However, consideration of their relative values can yield useful information (Segall et al., 1996a; Segall et al., 1996b; Winkler et al., 2001), provided a consistent basis set is used for their calculation.
+It is widely accepted that the absolute magnitude of the atomic charges yielded by population analysis have little physical meaning.
+Tthey display a high degree of sensitivity to the atomic basis set with which they were calculated (Davidson and Chakravorty, 1992).
+However, consideration of their relative values can yield useful information (Segall et al., 1996a; Segall et al., 1996b; Winkler et al., 2001), provided that you use a consistent basis set for their calculation.

-In addition to providing an objective criterion for bonding between atoms, the overlap population may be used to assess the covalent or ionic nature of a bond.
+In addition to providing an objective criterion for bonding between atoms, the overlap population can be used to assess the covalent or ionic nature of a bond.
 A high value of the bond population indicates a covalent bond, while a low value indicates an ionic interaction.
-A further measure of ionic character may be obtained from the effective ionic valence, which is defined as the difference between the formal ionic charge and the Mulliken charge on the anion species.
+You can obtain a further measure of ionic character from the effective ionic valence, defined as the difference between the formal ionic and Mulliken charges on the anion species.
 A value of zero indicates a perfectly ionic bond, while values greater than zero indicate increasing levels of covalency.
 See Segall et al. (1996b) for more details.

-Care should be taken when interpreting the bond order values for small unit cells.
-The results will be incorrect whenever an atom is bonded to a number of periodic images of itself.
+Take care when interpreting the bond order values for small unit cells.
+The results are incorrect whenever an atom is bonded to a number of periodic images of itself.
 For example, bond orders for the primitive cell of silicon are reported as 3.0, while the same calculation for the conventional cell gives 0.75.
-The factor of four appears because CASTEP sums up the bond orders for the four bonds that link the Si atom at the origin with the periodic images of itself, in the primitive cell.
+The factor of four appears because CASTEP sums the bond orders for the four bonds that link the Si atom at the origin its periodic images, in the primitive cell.
 A manual analysis of the multiplicities is required in such cases, specifically: determine the number of bonds to periodic images of the same atom and divide the bond order by that number.

 The physical meaning of Mulliken charges or bond populations for metallic systems is unclear.
-This calculation is allowed, but the scientific interpretation of the results will be left to the user.
+This calculation is allowed, but the scientific interpretation of the results is left to the user.